Stdarg.h: Creating variadic functions

 According to the standard, varadic functions without any named parameters are not allowed in C17 and earlier, but in C++ and C23 such a declaration is permitted.

-In C, a comma must precede the ellipsis if a named parameter is specified, while in C++ it is optional.
+In C, a comma must precede the ellipsis if a named parameter is specified, while in C++ it was optional until C++26 when this was deprecated.

 Some K&R C style function declarations do not use ellipses.